awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.Logical.md

      1. Modify the DB cluster parameter group to set it to the group that you created when you enabled logical replication\.
 For details about modifying an Aurora PostgreSQL DB cluster, see [Modifying an Amazon Aurora DB cluster](Aurora.Modifying.md)\.

-     1. Restart the DB cluster for static parameter changes to take effect\. the DB cluster parameter group includes a change to the static parameter `rds.logical_replication`\.
+     1. Restart the DB cluster for static parameter changes to take effect\.
+The DB cluster parameter group includes a change to the static parameter `rds.logical_replication`\.
    + To use a new Aurora PostgreSQL DB cluster for the publisher, create the DB cluster using the following settings\.
 For details about creating an Aurora PostgreSQL DB cluster, see [Creating a DB cluster](Aurora.CreateInstance.md#Aurora.CreateInstance.Creating)\.

      1. Choose the **Amazon Aurora** engine and choose the **PostgreSQL\-compatible** edition\.